-Unlike Santa Claus, Sam only requires you to follow the rules for 24 hours; it seems simple enough, right?
+Unlike Santa Claus who expects you to be good all year, Sam only requires you to follow the rules for 24 hours; it seems simple enough, right?
 Not really, because nobody knows much about Sam, unlike Santa Claus and the Easter Bunny.
 Who is he, and when was he created?

 Sam is a character created by film director Michael Dougherty, and first appeared in the 1996 short film Season’s Greetings, and was featured in the 2009 horror movie Trick ‘r Treat.